Composing Your Written Commentary

 - clearly explain key thoughts and ideas

-- reviewed for both completeness and the quality of the response
+- have been reviewed for both completeness and the quality of the response

 Review the analytical portion of the rubric for each task and compare the written commentary to each bullet within the rubric — then determine whether you have provided the evidence described.